X-Ryl669/eLog/README.md

 ## What is it ?

 This is a log engine for an embedded system without direct output or access for storing its logs.
-It is used to store logs in a buffer that can be retrieve later on (for example when communicating).
+It is used to store logs in a buffer that can be retrieved later on (for example when communicating).

 ## Why use this ?

 On Internet Of Things gizmo, the usual behavior is to sleep to save power as network is usually a sparse availability.

-In that case, either the gizmo doesn't save its logs (meaning that debugging it is painful) since it'll not be able to transmit it.
+In that case, either the gizmo doesn't save its logs (meaning that debugging is painful) since it'll not be able to transmit it.
 Either the gizmo saves its log (in memory or flash).

 Flash write cycles are limited, so only the very important logs will consume the precious cycles, making debugging still hard to perform.